Rough Collie: Health

 While Rough Collies are generally resilient and healthy, there are some health problems that can affect the breed.

 Collie eye anomaly (CEA), a genetic disease which causes improper development of the eye and possible blindness, is a common ailment in the breed.
 More rarely, Rough Collies can be affected by progressive retinal atrophy (PRA), another genetic disease in which bilateral degeneration of the retina results in progressive vision loss culminating in blindness.
 Through genetic testing and careful screening program it would be theoretically possible to eradicate both of these problems in purebred lines, however, certainly in the UK, the Kennel Club does not require these tests to be done either for registration or showing.
 CEA is so prevalent that elimination of affected dogs except through very slow and careful breeding decisions to avoid shrinking the gene pool more than absolutely necessary.
 Rough Collie puppies should be screened at an early age (6–8 weeks) by a certified veterinary ophthalmologist to check for CEA.
 PRA has a later onset and can be detected by DNA test, but is much less widespread (in the US) than CEA.
 (In the UK, PRA is more common.)
 Note, the UK Kennel Club "Accredited Breeder Scheme" requires eye tests and recommends the genetic test for this class of members.

 Canine cyclic neutropenia is a cyclic blood disorder that is usually fatal to affected puppies.
-The disease is also referred to as "gray collie syndrome", due to affected puppies having a pale gray, pinkish/gray or beige colouring, none of which are normal Rough Collie colours.
+The disease is also referred to as "gray collie syndrome", due to affected puppies having a pale grey, pinkish/gray or beige colouring, none of which are normal Rough Collie colours.
 Puppies that survive through adulthood are plagued with immune disorders throughout their lives and rarely live more than three years.
 DNA testing can help detect carriers of the recessive gene that causes the disease.